Corkbush Field mutiny

-The Corkbush Field Mutiny (or Ware Mutiny) occurred on 15 November 1647, during the early stages of the Second English Civil War at the Corkbush Field rendezvous, when soldiers were ordered to sign a declaration of loyalty to Thomas Fairfax, the commander-in-chief of the New Model Army (NMA), and the Army Council.
-When some refused to do this they were arrested, and one of the ringleaders, Private Richard Arnold, was executed.
+The Corkbush Field Mutiny (or Ware Mutiny) occurred on 15 November 1647 during the early stages of the Second English Civil War at the Corkbush Field rendezvous when soldiers were ordered to sign a declaration of loyalty to Thomas Fairfax, the commander-in-chief of the New Model Army (NMA), and the Army Council.
+When some refused, they were arrested, and one of the ringleaders, Private Richard Arnold, was executed.

 Background

-After the Putney Debates, the Army commanders Fairfax and Oliver Cromwell were concerned about the strength of support which the Levellers had in the NMA.
-They decided to impose the Heads of Proposals as the army's manifesto, instead of the Levellers' Agreement of the People.

-To accomplish this they demanded that every soldier sign a declaration of loyalty, both to Fairfax as commander-in-chief, and to the Army Council, which signified that they accepted the Heads of the Proposals as the Army's manifesto.
+After the Putney Debates, the Army commanders Thomas Fairfax and Oliver Cromwell were concerned about the strength of support that the Levellers had in the NMA.
+They imposed the Heads of Proposals as the army's manifesto, instead of the Levellers' Agreement of the People.
+They demanded that every soldier sign a declaration of loyalty, both to Fairfax as commander-in-chief, and to the Army Council, which signified that they accepted the Heads of the Proposals as the Army's manifesto.
 Many of the men were willing to sign, even if they had Leveller sympathies, because Cromwell and Fairfax promised that Parliament would honour the back payments they were owed.
 It was suggested that if they did not sign then the army could not present a united front to Parliament and payment could be delayed and that some regiments might be disbanded with no back pay at all.
-The declaration was a politically astute move because the soldiers were now bound to the Army Council and not the King or Parliament.